-Following the introduction of the Business Rates Retention system from 1st April 2014 the Council has taken on 30% of the liability relating to Business Rates Appeals.
-Business Rate payers have the right to appeal against the rateable value that has been assigned to their premises by the Central Government Valuation Office Agency (VOA).
+Following the introduction of the Business Rates Retention system from 1st April 2014 the Council has taken on 30% of the liability relating to Business Rates appeals.
+Business Rate payers have the right to appeal against the rateable value that has been assigned to their premises by the Valuation Office Agency (VOA).
 The VOA then assesses the case and if the appeal is reasonable reviews the rateable value.
 This provision allows for the Council's potential liability in relation to refunds that could be made following successful appeals.
-The total provision raised at 31st March 2015 is £6.7m compared to £4.1m at 31st March 2014 (included in the Collection Fund) and the Council's share of this liability is £2.0m compared to £1.2m for 2013/14 (included in the Council's Accounts).
-This has been calculated based on appeals outstanding at the 31st March adjusted for historical trends and success rates.
-The Valuation Office Agency have committed to clearing the majority of the backlog of appeals during 2015/16.
+The total provision raised at 31 March 2016 is £9.8m compared to £6.7m at 31 March 2015 (included in the Collection Fund) and the Council's share of this liability is £3.0m compared to £2.0m for 2014/15 (included in the Council's Accounts).
+This has been calculated based on appeals outstanding at the 31 March adjusted for historical trends and success rates.
 The Council has also included a contingent liability disclosure in Note 44 as it is unable to estimate the impact of appeals that have not yet been lodged with the VOA.